day50-dev/simple-llm-cli/README.md

 **llcat** is part of the [DAY50](https://day50.dev) suite of open-source tools built for a future where AI workloads are split across devices, private servers, and cloud APIs.

-`llcat` works through regular JSON files through a principle of "least magic" - prioritizing predictability, compatibility, coherency, transparency and functionality.
+**llcat** conversations use regular JSON files through a principle of "least magic" - prioritizing predictability, compatibility, coherency, transparency and functionality.

-It exists as a general-purpose CLI-based OpenAI-compatible `/chat/completions` caller (and also works with Ollama, Openrouter, sglang, llama.cpp ...)
+It exists as a general-purpose CLI-based OpenAI-compatible `/chat/completions` caller (and also works with Ollama, OpenRouter, sglang, llama.cpp ...)

 It is like cURL or cat for LLMs: a stateless, transparent, explicit, low-level, composable tool for scripting and glue.